pemistahl/version-catalog-linter-gradle-plugin/README.md

 ## Example

 Below, you find examples for a totally messed up version catalog and how the output of the plugin's Gradle tasks looks like.
+Comments are currently filtered out in the output.
+It is planned to preserve comments in a later release.

 ### Version catalog input